frank-chris/ImageTextRetrieval/README.md

 ## Model Architectures

 ### Siamese Network
-Siamese Network is a neural network architecture that containstwo or more identical sub-networks having the same weights andparameters.
-It is commonly used to find the similarity of theinputs by comparing its feature vector outputs.
-We implementeda two-branch neural network inspired from Siamese Network ar-chitecture and used a contrastive loss function for our task.
+Siamese Network is a neural network architecture that contains two or more identical sub-networks having the same weights and parameters.
+It is commonly used to find the similarity of the inputs by comparing its feature vector outputs.
+We implemented a two-branch neural network inspired from Siamese Network architecture and used a contrastive loss function for our task.

 <br>